 Jessica Diaz, PhD, is a scholar-practitioner dedicated to advancing research and evidence-based practices that foster authentic and empowered employee experiences.
-She is the founder and director of the E³ Lab (Employee Experience & Empowerment), which conducts and disseminates research aimed at catalyzing meaningful and sustainable improvements in how employees experience work.
+She is the founder and director of the ExCo (The Employee Experience Collective), a group of scholars and practitioners who collaboratively conduct, disseminate, and implement research aimed at improving key aspects of employee experience.

-Beyond academia, Diaz is an experienced consultant and practitioner.
-She is a managing partner at BCD Consulting Group, LLP, a firm specializing in public-sector selection, development, and promotion.
-She also works independently as an executive coach, facilitator, and strategy consultant for organizations such as LinkedIn, Kaiser Permanente, and the Getty Leadership Institute.
+In addition to her academic role, Diaz is a managing partner at BCD Consulting Group, a firm specializing in public-sector selection and development.
+She also consults independently as an executive coach and facilitator, working with both private and non-profit organizations.

-Her contributions to research, teaching, and professional stewardship have earned her numerous awards and recognitions throughout her career.
-Before joining CGU, she earned her bachelor’s degree from Cornell University and spent over a decade in leader and organizational development within the education sector, serving as a high school principal and later as managing director of leader development for Teach For America.
+Prior to joining CGU, Diaz earned her bachelor’s degree from Cornell University and spent over a decade in education and leadership development, including roles as a high school principal and managing director of leader development at Teach For America.

 Co-authored with Stephen Young.
 “The future is here: A benchmark study of digitally enabled assessment and development tools.”
 Consulting Psychology Journal: Practice and Research.
 Advance online publication, (2021).